 Peter R. Zeidenberg

-Peter’s practice includes the representation of scientists and other individuals and business organizations accused of government contracting and procurement fraud, theft of trade secrets, economic espionage, export violations, espionage-related offenses, computer crimes, the False Claims Act and the Foreign Corrupt Practices Act.
-He has experience in conducting internal investigations and counseling companies and organizations responding to government enforcement threats.
-His work in such matters includes grand jury investigations, administrative subpoenas, and Congressional investigations.
+Peter’s practice focuses on the representation of scientists, academics, entrepreneurs, and other individuals and business organizations accused or suspected of economic espionage, theft of trade secrets, government contracting and procurement fraud, export violations, espionage-related offenses, computer crimes, the False Claims Act, wire and mail fraud, and the Foreign Corrupt Practices Act.
+He has had tremendous success in persuading the government to decline to bring prosecutions as well as convincing prosecutors to dismiss cases that have already been brought.
+If a trial is necessary, Peter has a long track record, with scores of jury trials while at the Department of Justice and in private practice.
+Peter is experienced in conducting internal investigations and counseling companies and organizations responding to government enforcement threats.
+His work in such matters includes grand jury investigations, administrative subpoenas, and Congressional investigations, with a particular focus on criminal trials.

 A representation of Peter’s work on behalf of his clients includes the following: